42sol-eu/python_template/README.md

 TODO: Outline how others can contribute to the project.

 ## License

-Specify the license under which the project is distributed.
+TODO: Specify the license under which the project is distributed.

 ## Contact

-Include contact information for questions or feedback.
+For any questions or feedback, please use the issues section on [GitHub](https://github.com/) or [GitLab](https://gitlab.com/) to contact the development team.
+We will respond as soon as possible.